homemadearcade/zero/todo/4_TODO_FEATURES.md

 GAME
 --------------------------------------------------------------------------------------

+Classes can have a spawn zone by default instead of a relation spawning

 I think projectiles dont do anything right now, register relations with them please :) or SOEMTHING.
 Perhaps actually put them on the object instances?? hmm?

 IMPLEMENT THESE EFFECTS